babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.PSD.md

 ## Getting Started with Aspose.PSD for .NET
 Are you ready to give Aspose.PSD for .NET a try?
 Simply execute `Install-Package Aspose.PSD` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.PSD for .NET and want to upgrade the version, please execute `Update-Package Aspose.PSD` to get the latest version.

-### Crop a PhotoShop PSD to Save Result in PNG format
+## Crop a PhotoShop PSD to Save Result in PNG format
-You can execute below code snippet to see how Aspose.PSD API works against your own sample or check the [GitHub Repository](https://github.com/aspose-psd/Aspose.PSD-for-.NET) for other common usage scenarios.
+You can execute below code snippet to see how Aspose.PSD API works in your own development environment or check the [GitHub Repository](https://github.com/aspose-psd/Aspose.PSD-for-.NET) for other common usage scenarios.

 ```csharp
 // implement correct Crop method for PSD files.